 Enjoy this video of Toni reading her poetry at the Lan Su Chinese Garden in Portland, OR on April 4, 2015:

-Clark County Poet Laureate Christopher Luna is a poet, publisher, visual artist, writing coach, teacher, and editor.
+Clark County WA’s inaugural Poet Laureate (2013-2017) Christopher Luna is a poet, publisher, visual artist, writing coach, teacher, and editor.
 He has an MFA in Writing and Poetics from the Jack Kerouac School of Disembodied Poetics at Naropa University in Boulder, Colorado.
 He is also the editor of The Work, a monthly email newsletter featuring poetry events in Portland, Vancouver, and the Pacific Northwest.

 Together he and his wife, Printed Matter Vancouver co-founder Toni Lumbrazo Luna, edited and published Ghost Town Poetry volumes one and two, featuring poems from the popular open mic poetry reading series that Luna established in 2004.
 Printed Matter Vancouver also published the full length debut collections for two Vancouver, WA poets: Serenity in the Brutal Garden, by Jenney Pauer, and Meet Me Where I Left You, by Tiffany Burba.